Are there regional differences in medical care in Germany?

 Am I also insured for long-term nursing care in Germany?

 The risk of needing nursing care is covered by a separate social insurance in Germany.
 The nursing care insurances are responsible for the nursing care insurance and are assigned to the health care insurance companies.
 The task of the nursing care insurances is to secure the nursing care of the insured by providing services (nursing care, nursing allowance, nursing materials) for home, day-care or full-time nursing home care.
-In 2018, nursing care insurance contributions will remain unchanged at 2.55 percent of the insuree’s gross salary.
+In 2019, nursing care insurance contributions are 3.05 percent of the insured’s gross salary.
 People over 23, who have no children, pay an extra 0.25 percent.